A Beginner’s Guide To jQuery-Based JSON API Clients

 <script src="scripts.js"></script>

-<script type="text/javascript" src="http://use.typekit.com/oya4cmx.js"></script>
+<script type="text/javascript" src="https://use.typekit.com/oya4cmx.js"></script>

 <script type="text/javascript">try{Typekit.load();}catch(e){}</script>